 If you are producing your own service sheet, it will be very helpful if you can bring copies with you when you come for your rehearsal.

 We highly recommend the Church of England website, which has lots of good ideas to help you plan your service.

 The week before your wedding, you will be invited to the Abbey for a short run-through of the service.
 It is very useful on this occasion if other participants, such as the Best Man, the Bride's father and the Bridesmaids, can be present too.

-Our choir is usually available to sing at weddings, and Marcus can advise on their repertoire and fees.
+Our choir is usually available to sing at weddings, and Michael can advise on their repertoire and fees.

 Hexham Abbey also has a peal of 10 bells, and the bell ringers are always happy to ring for weddings.
 The bells are usually rung for around 20 minutes at the end of the wedding, and can make your day even more memorable and atmospheric.
 Please book the bells with the Abbey’s Administrator as early as you can.

-To make an appointment to meet Marcus, to discuss the music for your wedding, please contact him directly:
+To make an appointment to meet Michael, to discuss the music for your wedding, please contact him directly: